katieburak/girls-in-DS/_build/html/_sources/README.md

 - [Data Science: A First Introduction](https://datasciencebook.ca/)
 - [Modern Dive](https://moderndive.com/index.html)
 - [Mathematics for the Liberal Arts - Module 10: Statistics: Collecting Data](https://courses.lumenlearning.com/waymakermath4libarts/)
+- Certain content (particularly some of the teaching material) comes from [UBC's DSCI 100 - Introduction to Data Science course](https://github.com/ubc-dsci/dsci-100-student).

 > Thank you to UBC's Department of Statistics, Master of Data Science Program, Data Science Institute and PIMS for helping to make this event possible.